theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v010: for use with Minecraft and ModLoader beta 1.7.3

 v009: for use with Minecraft and ModLoader beta 1.7.3
 v009: adjusted attack and health values
 v009: adjusted collision and damage threshold